 The 2019 Viognier is a wonderful expression of this lesser known grape, it is bright and refreshing with aromas of peach, fresh sliced apricot and citrus blossoms.
-The palette is bursting with peach, citrus and honeysuckle, the mouth feel is round while the acids are bright and lively.
+The palate is bursting with peach, citrus and honeysuckle, the mouth feel is round while the acids are bright and lively.
 This is the perfect warm weather wine yet it has the body and complexity to stand up to richer fall and winter dishes.

 Viognier is an aromatic white from the northern region of the Rhone Valley in France.
 Our goal at Gregory James Wines is to allow the expression of the fruity and floral characters by only using stainless steel and no oak.
 Furthermore, we do not allow malolactic fermentation to occur in this wine so as to keep the lean, crisp finish and not allow for buttery, creamy characters.